Pascal-Kueng/Employee-CRUD-App/README.md

 To search by name or department, simply start typing the information into the appropriate fields.
 On the right, suggestions will update on the fly.
 Double clicking on a suggestion inserts the information into the fields.

 ## Other functionality
-**You must first select an employee by using one of the methods mentioned above.** Then you can use "Fetch" for more Infos, "Update" to change infos, or "Delete".
+**You must first select an employee by using one of the methods mentioned above.** Then, you may use "Fetch" for more Infos, "Update" to change infos, or "Delete".
 You may switch between light and dark theme.
 Every time the App loads or switches themes, a new random image from the Lorem Pixum API (https://picsum.photos/) will be loaded.
 If internet is not available, it will use the two backup images in the folder.